runtimerevolution/knowledge-base/docs/python/onboarding.md

 - User needs to be able to manage Authors, Books, and Categories in the app.
 - Each Author can have many Books that he/her has written and each book can be included in multiple categories.
 - The User should be able to view lists of Authors and Books.
-- The Books should be able to be filtered by Author and byCategory
+- The Books should be able to be filtered by Author and by Category.

 > Optional: The App should also include a page to view some basic statistics, like the number of Books per Author, or the number of Books per Category.